 Links you may find useful

-For Edinburgh District Council’s advise on stair lighting click here
+For City of Edinburgh Council (CEC) advise on stair lighting click here

-For Edinburgh District Council’s advise on shared repairs click here
+For City of Edinburgh Council (CEC) advise on shared repairs click here

 Scottish Government residents association advise click here

-When Edinburgh District Council ceased maintaining stair lighting a few property maintenance companies decided to get into the sector.
+When City of Edinburgh Council (CEC) ceased maintaining stair lighting a few property maintenance companies decided to get into the sector.
 There is nothing wrong with this as I believe the customer has the right to chose.

 The thinking that anyone can change a bulb or tube sounds good until you hit a snag.
 So, I would advise that the customer gets comparable quotes that covers the whole stair lighting system.
 I have had to follow up on stairs that have been worked on by property maintenance companies and below are some examples of what I found.